pablo-abc/pablo.berganza.dev-astro/src/posts/en/felte-an-extensible-form-library-svelte.md

 You can check more about Felte in its [official website](https://felte.dev) with some functional examples.
 There’s also a more complex example showcasing its usage with Tippy.js and Yup available on [CodeSandbox](https://codesandbox.io/s/felte-v1-demo-svelte-0egr6?file=/App.svelte).

 ## Finishing thoughts
 I hope this served as a good introduction to Felte, and that it is interesting enough for you to give it a try.
-Felte is currently in quite a useable state and I feel it’s flexible enough for most use cases.
+Felte is already on a stable state and used by some people.
 I am also open to help and suggestions so feel free to open an issue or make a pull request on [GitHub](https://github.com/pablo-abc/felte).